lhcopt/lhcmask/python_examples/hl_lhc_collisions_python/checks_and_doc/tests.md

 phi_weak = Phi
 phi_c_weak = Phi_c
 ```

-## Check the matching and the tracking
+## Test 7 and 8 - Check the matching and the tracking

 Select on config.yaml